 - Coarse or kosher salt and freshly ground pepper to taste

-2. In a food processor, place the black beans, garlic, chili powder, cumin, olive oil and salt.
+- In a food processor, place the black beans, garlic, olive oil and salt.
 Puree until smooth.

-3. Spray a large skillet with nonstick cooking spray (or lightly oil the skillet) and place it over medium high heat.
-When hot, add the turkey or beef and cook until it is browned, stirring frequently to break it up into small crumbles, about 5 minutes.
-Add the Mexican spice blend to the browned turkey in the skillet.
+- Spray a large skillet with nonstick cooking spray (or lightly oil the skillet) and place it over medium high heat.
+When hot, add the beef (or turkey) and cook until it is browned, stirring frequently to break it up into small crumbles, about 5 minutes.
+Add the chili powder and cumin to the browned meat in the skillet.
 Cook, stirring, over medium high heat until you can smell the spices, about 1 minute.
 Add 1/4 cup water and stir until the water has evaporated.
 Remove from the heat and cool slightly.

-4. Roll out the pizza dough with its parchment paper onto a rimmed baking sheet.
+- Roll out the pizza dough with its parchment paper onto a rimmed baking sheet.
 Spread the dough evenly with about 1/3 cup of the black bean sauce (see Cooking Tip), leaving a ½-inch border.
 Sprinkle the dough evenly with the browned meat, then with the shredded cheese.
 Top the pizza with the tomatoes, half of the scallions and the olives, if using.